tomeryeh/demo/cabble/docs/tutorial.md

   After the `kuzzleController.init`, pubsub with Kuzzle for positions, user status, and rides are avaialable.

-We will focus on [`kuzzleController`](../src/kuzzleController.js).
-When some call will be done to gisController or userController we will explain brievely their meaning if ir is not self explanatory.
+We will focus our tutorial on [`kuzzleController`](../src/kuzzleController.js).
+When some call will be done to gisController or userController we will explain brievely their meaning if it is not self explanatory.

 # The three collections in kuzzleController

-Cabble deal with three collections : `CABBLE_COLLECTION_POSITIONS`, `CABBLE_COLLECTION_USERS` and `CABBLE_COLLECTION_RIDES`.
+Cabble deal with three concepts, associated to three collections :

 * `CABBLE_COLLECTION_POSITIONS` will be used for the geolocalisation.
 * `CABBLE_COLLECTION_USERS` will be used to send the change in user status (an user can choose to be a taxi first and then become a customer).
 In order to leave user focus on his goal, Cabble does not show Taxi if the user is a taxi and vice versa.
 * `CABBLE_COLLECTION_RIDES` will be used to send and update the ride status into Cabble.

-The init for kuzzleController is :
+Pub-sub on this three collections will be done in the init from kuzzleController :
 ```javascript
 	return {
 		init: function() {